gregoryguillou/terraform-api/docs/INSTALL/AWS.md

-# Installing Terraform-deck on AWS
+# Installing Terraform API on AWS

-This stack is deployment model for `terraform-deck` on AWS.
+This stack is deployment model for `Terraform API` on AWS.
 It consists in:

 - A packer template that creates an AMI with the project preinstalled on it
-- A terraform module that can be used with the AMI to deploy `terraform-deck`
+- A terraform module that can be used with the AMI to deploy `Terraform API`

-The sections below detail how to build the AMI, configure the application, deploy the terraform module and test terraform-deck.
+The sections below detail how to build the AMI, configure the application, deploy the terraform module and test terraform-api.

-## Building a terraform-deck AMI
+## Building a terraform-api AMI

-The project provides a packer template to build an AMI with terraform-deck.
+The project provides a packer template to build an AMI with terraform-api.
 In order to make it work, you should setup an AWS access/secret keys pair in the default profile or set the `AWS_DEFAULT_PROFILE` variable.
 You should also create a file with the VPC and a public subnet so that it can be used to build